jhorzek/lessSEM/README.md

     al. (2013)
 -   glmnet (Friedman et al., 2010; Yuan et al., 2012; Huang, 2020)

-**These are also available for other packages.** There are trhee ways to implement them which are documented in the `General-Purpose-Optimization` vignette.
+**These are also available for other packages.** There are three ways to implement them which are documented in the `General-Purpose-Optimization` vignette.
 In short, these are: